 Update: The credit card offer in this post is no longer available.
 This offer has ended.
-The new offer is 60,000 points.
+The new offer is 60,000 points and 2 elite qualifying nights for every night for stays through December 31, 2022 when you apply by October 6, 2022.
 Check our credit card page for the latest offers.

 Chase now offers a World of Hyatt Business Credit Card for business owners.
 It is the first Chase card to offer an adaptive rewards accelerator.